 14. Go for a drive down the Great Ocean Road

 The Great Ocean Road is one of the most stunning trips in Victoria.
 Take a trip on your own, or join a tour (with morning tea and koalas!) to make sure you get the chance to see the Twelve Apostles and Loch Ard Gorge in person.

 Trams are so very Melbourne.
 I’m remembering how quaint the idea of tram travel was to me when I first arrived (and trying to push away memories of strangers’ stinky armpits holding the handles in the summertime).

 What could be more Melbourne than to combine tram travel and good food!?
 Enjoy a 3, 4, or 5-course meal with Australian wines or beverages from a fully stocked bar as you’re driven around the city.
 I hope for the diners’ sake that these tram drivers are a little less lead-footed than the ones in charge of my morning commute!

-16. Hang out at with koalas and kangaroos at Healesville Sanctuary
+16. Hang out with koalas and kangaroos at Healesville Sanctuary